ssmiller25/recipe/content/recipe/let_me_love_you_smoothie.md

 ## Ingredients

 For the Base:
-  - 1/2 cup frozen pitaya (dragon fruit) chunks (look for pink dragon fruit for the color)
+  - 1/2 cup frozen pitahaya (dragon fruit) chunks (look for pink dragon fruit for the color)
   - 1/2 cup frozen strawberries
   - 1/2 ripe banana (fresh or frozen)
   - 1/4 ripe avocado

 For Sweetness & Creaminess:
-  - 2-3 pitted Medjool dates (start with 2, add more if you prefer sweeter)
+  - 2 pitted Medjool dates (start with 2, add more if you prefer sweeter)
+  - 1/2 tbsp sugar
   - 1 cup unsweetened coconut milk (from a carton, for blending)

-Optional Boosts (for similar benefits):
-- 1 scoop collagen peptides (unflavored, any brand) - While the original specifies "Liposomal Collagen Peptide by Rho Nutrition," any unflavored collagen peptide will provide similar protein benefits.
-Liposomal refers to a delivery method for better absorption, which is hard to replicate at home.

-For the "Coconut Beach Swirl" effect (optional, for flavor/presentation):
-- 1-2 tablespoons full-fat canned coconut milk (refrigerated overnight for thick cream to separate) or coconut cream

 ## Instructions

-Prepare your ingredients:
+**Prepare your ingredients:**

+Soak the dates in warm water for 5-10 minutes.
+Then chop finely.
 If using fresh banana, you can freeze it for a thicker, colder smoothie.
-For the "Coconut Beach Swirl" effect: If you want a thick coconut swirl, refrigerate a can of full-fat coconut milk overnight.
-The cream will separate and solidify at the top.
-Scoop out 1-2 tablespoons of this thick cream.

 Combine ingredients in blender:

-Add the unsweetened coconut milk to your blender first.
+Add the unsweetened coconut milk and dates to your blender first.
+Blend them on high for a minute to try to get them completely integrated.
-Then add the frozen pitaya, frozen strawberries, banana, avocado, pitted dates, and collagen peptides (if using).
+Then add the frozen pitahaya, frozen strawberries, banana, and avocado.

-Blend:
+**Blend:**

-Blend on high until completely smooth and creamy.
+Blend on high until completely smooth and creamy, about 2-3 minutes.
 If it's too thick, add a splash more coconut milk (a tablespoon at a time) until you reach your desired consistency.
 If it's too thin, add a few more frozen fruit chunks.
-Assemble (optional "Coconut Beach Swirl"):

-Pour about half of the smoothie into your serving glass.
-Take the thick coconut cream (from the refrigerated can) and dollop a few spoonfuls into the glass, creating streaks or swirls.
-You can use a spoon or the back of a knife to gently swirl it up the sides of the glass if desired.
-Pour the remaining smoothie into the glass.
-You can add another dollop of coconut cream on top if you like.
 Serve immediately and enjoy your homemade "Let Me Love You" Smoothie!

-Tips & Variations:
+**Tips & Variations:**

 Sweetness: Adjust the number of dates to your preference.
 You can also add a tiny drizzle of maple syrup or agave if you need more sweetness.
 Thickness: For a thicker smoothie bowl consistency, reduce the amount of coconut milk and add more frozen fruit.
 Flavor Boosts: A tiny squeeze of lime juice can brighten the flavors.
-Protein Boost: If you don't have collagen peptides, you could add a scoop of vanilla protein powder for similar benefits.
 Creaminess: The avocado and banana contribute significantly to the creaminess.
 Don't skip them!

 ## Source/Story

-Either the source for the recipe, or the family member it came from.
-Story related to this recipe certainly appropriate.

-## Notes

-[^1]: Details
+From our trip to California in 2025.
+It was a smoothie that Sarah enjoyed immensely.
+Thanks to Google Gemini for the initial version.